 - No Celebrities Were Harmed: Gwyneth Dunwoody, Diane Abbott.

 Defence Minister, best known for being corrupt and having a tiny head.
 It was never firmly established if he was a tosser or a moron.

 - Butt-Monkey: Every single appearance he makes involves him being bollocked, insulted or humiliated and virtually nothing else; even during an episode where he only appears in a slideshow by the opposition, he's still characterized as "a shepard dressed up to meet the queen."

 Utterly hapless press officer charged with looking after Nicola Murray during the Eastbourne Party Conference.
 Unfortunately the only thing he seems to be any good at is depriving a village somewhere of a twat.
 He reappears in Season 4, just in time to help her make a cock up of an interview with Sky.

 Perhaps even more image-obsessed than the other party, it is hinted that they are also more elitist and that many members hold objectionable views.
+They are mostly unseen up until the first special, but start to appear more often in Series 3 and finally form a coalition government in Series 4.
 Comparable to the Conservative Party.

 Stewart Pearson, Opposition Director of Communications (The Specials, series 3), now the Prime Minister's Director of Communications